About seven years into my career, having just turned 29, I got canned.

 What a great little platitude that header is.
 In this case, the layoff was my big fat Greek lemon.
-First thing I did?
-Well, after I applied for the Peace Corps, I got hot on securing a home equity line of credit.
+The first thing I did: After I applied for the Peace Corps, I got hot on securing a home equity line of credit.

 My severance (and unemployment checks) would eventually run out.
 And my roomie’s rent payments weren’t substantial enough to cover my mortgage.
 I’m not sure if the bank would have cared, but I made sure to get that HELOC done before my employment ended that November.